EAFIT-AACS/assignment1-automatas/README.md

 Specs -> We are using Windows 11, working with C++ version 17

-Instructions -> Please download the text archive "dfas" and put in into "Minimizarion Algorithm" file.
+Instructions -> Download the text archive "dfas" and put it into "Minimization Algorithm" file.
+Please don't change the info of the txt, or if you want to put in it others DFA's, please follow the same structure.